mrvaldg/Test_Classification_CNN_tensorflow/README.md

 Accuracy can be increased by using pre-trained word2vec.

-You can specify the path according to your path where the dataset is in.
+You can specify the path according to your path where the dataset is in your computer.